springfall2008/batpred/docs/energy-rates.md

     rate: pence
 ```

-Optionally you can add a predicted load scaling in these periods using **load_scaling** for example:
+Optionally you can add a predicted load scaling factor for these periods using **load_scaling**, for example:

 ```yaml
 rates_import_override: